m6k/marionette-task-manager-example/README.md

 - redis - running on 127.0.0.1 without any authorization
 - mysql - create database taskmanager and init it with sql/structure.sql
   - fill username/password to conf/local.ini (example in conf/config.json)
+- to switch between storage imlementation use "taskStorageService":"redisTaskStorage" or "mysqlTaskStorage" in conf/local.json
-- decent browser, I think first thing to break will be IE 8 and trailing commas in object literals, this can be fixed by using CoffeeScript (and it would get me plus point..)
+- use decent browser, I believe first thing to break will be IE 8 and trailing commas in object literals, this can be fixed by using CoffeeScript (and it would get me plus point..)